 As a consultant, you advise others on how to run various aspects of their business or their life, for a living.
-But when it comes to your own consulting practice, there are still a few DIY projects lingering from the early days.
+But when it comes to your own consulting practice, planning can be just as critical to success.
 Like marketing.
 Here are some of the issues we hear about most frequently from our clients:

 - “We’ve always just done our marketing ourselves.
 But we were wondering if it was time we took our own advice and worked with a professional.”

 - “I wasn’t sure I would find someone that could coach the coach.”

 - “Marketing is somewhat related to the work I do.
 But I’m not able to step away with the same objectivity about my own brand.”